srlasher/pdstools/Contributing.md

 git add docs/R
 ```

-* To run code coverage locally, use
+* Code coverage is supported by the [covr](https://about.codecov.io/) package.
+To run code coverage locally, use

 ```
 library(covr)